prototypefund/civilmrcc-onefleet/README.md

 #### Start Database

 The database in this repo is a pouchdb-server instance.
-We highly recommend to use couchdb in production.
+We highly recomend to use couchdb in production.

 ```
 cd services/database